Nikon F6 Review

 Question: Do you still use & like your F6?
 Would you recommend it?

-Answer: As of July 13, 2019, absolutely yes to both.
+Answer: As of May 13, 2020, absolutely yes to both.
+And for the record, I’ve been shooting the F6 nos since August 2008, so not quite 12 years.
 Every time the big 2 camera manufacturers announce a “new flagship digital camera,” and with all the new “mirrorless” stuff happening this year, I just look at my F6 and smile.

 For the record, I think it’s great Nikon and other companies continue to innovate and push technology.
 I haven’t shot a new Z yet and may even give it go.
 But I know for sure it’ll never replace my first choice – the F6 – when I head out to shoot for the sheer pleasure of photographing.

 There’s a reason Nikon was still producing them in 2018 (rumor has it, about 50 per month, by 2 dedicated people in the Nikon-Sendai plant).
 Never will it be eclipsed by a newer, better model.
 It is and always will be the best of the best.
 The same can’t be said about a single digital camera – and I enjoy that.
 Imagine how much money you’ll save over the years by ignoring whatever digital camera temporarily grabs the spotlight – and just getting the F6.
 The F6 is still the camera I reach for first when going out to shoot.
 As long as 35mm film is produced, I’ll choose it over digital whenever possible.
 I like well-made stuff that works; I like the film look, the film shooting experience, and the film ethos.
 As long as I shoot film – I’ll shoot it with my F6.
 No, it doesn’t do video, and ridiculously-high ISO isn’t as clean as good digital.
 But for everything else a still photographer needs, it’s the best of the best.
 Here’s why…